tracehybertson/PingBot2.0/README.md

 # This is a simple discord bot using discord.js.

-I wrote this simple bot to practice my Javascript, OOP, and API calls.
+I wrote this simple bot to practice using discord.js while I work on a larger bot project.
 I wanted to practice scanning messages, replying, reacting, using embedded formatting, and button actions in Discord.
 The code is modified from the guide found at https://discordjs.guide/ \
 \